Do Bath Bombs Cause Yeast Infections?

 Another thing you have to do is start an antifungal treatment with Monistat or Boric Acid Suppositories.
 To speed up your recovery, you can also take probiotic supplements for women or eat probiotic-rich foods.
 Probiotics are friendly bacteria that produce lactic acid.
 They help create an environment in your vagina that is unfavorable to yeast, helping you get rid of your yeast infection faster.

-Although bath bombs are feast for your senses, it’s important to use them sensibly.
+Although bath bombs are a feast for your senses, it’s important to use them sensibly.
 First of all, read the label and make sure it’s got no artificial fragrances and dyes or other harmful chemicals.
 Another important thing is to avoid glitter at all costs!

 Once you’ve found your 100% natural, organic bath bombs you love, don’t use them every time you bathe, only from time to time.
 When you do use them, take a shower after you finish our bath to wash off all bath bomb residues from your body.
-Remember that if you often take a bath, you increase you risk of getting vaginal infections and UTIs.
+Remember that if you often take a bath, you increase your risk of getting vaginal infections and UTIs.
 Showering is much better for your vaginal health!

 I’d love to hear about your experiences with bath bombs. have you tried using 100% natural ones?
 Please share your experiences and questions in the comment section below